Robert Lee: ESPN under fire for taking announcer off UVA game

 Now, UVA is preparing for the start of a new school year.
 The opening home game -- against William and Mary -- is on September 2, the same day as Youngstown versus Pitt.

-Related: Charlottesville forces Silicon Valley to confront its approach to free speech

-Both games are slated to be live-streamed on ESPN's digital networks, but not on television.
+Both games are slated to be live-streamed on ESPN's digital networks, not on television.
 But if ESPN thought this was a minor change, it was quickly proven wrong when word leaked out on Tuesday.

 The website Outkick the Coverage broke the story -- with a headline invoking a popular conservative nickname for ESPN, "MSESPN," which derides the network as the sports equivalent of the liberal talk shows on MSNBC.

 The headline said, "MSESPN Pulls Asian Announcer Named Robert Lee Off UVa Game To Avoid Offending Idiots."
 The story was so popular that the site's servers were overloaded on Tuesday evening.